iri031/monad/libs/core/src/monad/fiber/fiber.md

 The fiber runs this function until the function decides to suspend itself, either  by yielding, returning, or going to sleep on some synchronization condition that is not met yet (e.g., waiting for a semaphore to signal).
-When the fiber suspends, the current thread of execution resumes the execution of another fiber.
-The original fiber may later be resumed, at which point execution continues at the point where it left off.
+When the fiber suspends, the current thread will beginning executing the code for a different fiber.
+The suspended fiber may later be resumed, at which point execution continues at the point where it left off.

 Most of the implementation can be understood by thinking about exactly